 The Dreidel game is a traditional Hanukkah activity.
 Here’s how to play dreidel, the rules and the meaning of each symbol.

-Be sure to check out the other posts in our Christmas Around The World Series.
+Be sure to check out the other posts in our Holidays Around The World Series.

 THE MEANING OF THE DREIDEL